Characterization of the H2M Monolithic CMOS Sensor: The H2M Chip

 In order to enhance the depletion within the epitaxial layer, a low-dose n-type implant is introduced, as illustrated in \cref{fig:h2m_cross_section}.
 This implant has a \SI{2.5}{\micro\meter} gap at the pixel boundaries, forming a vertical pn-junction that introduces a lateral component of the electric field.
 As a result, the charge collection efficiency and timing performance of the sensor are improved.
 This design is known as \emph{modified with gap} layout~\cite{walter}.

 Each pixel has a small n-type collection electrode and integrates full CMOS circuitry using the quadruple well technology~\cite{quadrupoletech}.
 This enables the implementation of PMOS transistors in n-wells and NMOS transistors in p-wells, shielded by a deep p-well to prevent charge collection by these n-wells.
 The positions of these n-wells and p-wells within the deep p-well are sketched in \cref{fig:h2m_nwells}.
+The n-type collection electrode is held at a positive potential of \SI{0.8}{V}.

 The sensor is reverse-biased from the front side via a contact located outside the pixel matrix, connecting the p-well and p-substrate to the same potential.
 The limitations of this reverse bias are discussed in \cref{lab:iv}.
+In the following, this reverse bias applied to the p-well and p-substrate is referred to as the \textit{sensor bias voltage}.
 Since there is no junction isolation at the location of the gap in the deep n-type implant between the p-well and the p-substrate, current flows through the deep implant gap when the p-well is biased differently from the p-substrate.
 This prevents the sensor from operating with different p-well and p-substrate bias voltages.

 In this work, the impact of backside thinning (reduction of the substrate thickness) on chip performance will be discussed through laboratory and test beam measurements.
 In particular, results on samples thinned on single-die level by backside grinding to between \SI{21}{\micro\meter} and \SI{30}{\micro\meter} will be presented.